cghosh2022/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
 To help with trip planning, decided to do a climate analysis about the area.
-The following sections outline the steps neede to accomplish this task.
+The following sections outline the steps needed to accomplish this task.

 Part 1: Analyze and Explore the Climate Data
 In this section, used Python and SQLAlchemy to do a basic climate analysis and data exploration of climate database.
 Specifically, used SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, completed the following steps: